-DASH CIC funds contracts of up to $25,000 to support time-limited activities that build local collaborations’ skills and capacity at the community or regional level to:
+DASH community funding contracts up to $25,000 of support for time-limited activities that build local collaborations’ skills and capacity at the community or regional level to:

 - Strengthen established collaboratives’ ability to develop data systems that span sectors and bring in new stakeholders

 - Support key elements or deliverables that help collaborations move data-sharing efforts forward

 - Identify key ways that collective learning and action accelerate and promote these activities